f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 Multitenancy
 ============

 In previous generation chassis and appliances F5 supported **vCMP** as a means of providing multitenancy and virtualization. vCMP allowed for configuration of **Guests** which were independent virtualized instances of BIG-IP.
 VELOS provides a similar type of virtualization experience, however it is not based on vCMP.
-Instead VELOS will allow for **Tenants** to be created which are virtualized instances of BIG-IP on top of the containerized F5OS layer.
+Instead VELOS will allow for **Tenants** to be created, which are virtualized instances of BIG-IP on top of the containerized F5OS layer.

 Unlike VIPRION, where vCMP is an option that can added to the chassis, VELOS is multitenant by default.
-There is no option for a “bare metal” configuration.
-You may configure one large tenant to emulate a “bare-metal” type BIG-IP configuration if required.
+There is no option for a “bare metal” configuration, tenancy is baked into the architecture.
+You may configure one large tenant to emulate a “bare-metal” BIG-IP configuration if required.
+For customers that run bare-metal in VIPRION today, the L4-7 configuration and inherited VLANs will be migrated into a VELOS tenant, and the lower level networking (interfaces, Link Aggregation Grosups, and VLANs) will be configured in the F5OS platform layer.
 Below is a depiction of BIG-IP tenants running on top of the F5OS layer.

 .. image:: images/velos_multitenancy/image1.png
   :align: center
-  :scale: 50%
+  :scale: 80%

 Each tenant will run as a Virtual Machine via a technology called Kubevirt which allows Virtual Machines to run on top of a containerized architecture.
 The tenant itself will run TMOS, and it will be managed similar to how a vCMP guest is managed.
-In the future when BIG-IP MA is supported in VELOS, those tenants will run in their native containerized mode, and not run as a VM.
+Note the tenant is not a Virtual Edition (VE) is a highly optimized virtual machine that is fully integrated with the underlying hardware and supports all the traditional hardware offload capbilities like SSL/TLS offload, FASTL4 forwarding, DDoS mitgation, and much more.
+In the future when BIG-IP Next tenants are supported in VELOS, those tenants will run in their native containerized mode, and not run as a Virtual Machine.

 Creating a tenant is nearly identical to creating a vCMP guest with a few exceptions.
 When creating a VELOS tenant, you’ll provide a name, a TMOS image to run inside the tenant, which slots (blades) the tenant will be configured to run on, out-of-band IP addressing/mask and gateway, and which VLANs the tenant should inherit.
 Just like a vCMP guest the VLANs are configured at provision time and not within the tenant itself, the tenant will inherit what is configured at the F5OS platform layer.